-The area of triangle is defined as the total space that is enclosed by that particular triangle.
-The basic formula to find the area of a triangle is A = 1/2 × b × h, where b is the base and h is the height of the given triangle.
+The area of a triangle is defined as the total space that is enclosed by any particular triangle.
+The basic formula to find the area of a given triangle is A = 1/2 × b × h, where b is the base and h is the height of the given triangle, whether it is scalene, isosceles or equilateral.

 - To find the area of the triangle with base b as 3 cm and height h as 4 cm, we will use the formula for